 Elizabeth Lake is a high altitude lake in the Yosemite high country, Tioga Pass region.
 This is a beautiful spot for a short hike and a great place to have a picnic and just take in the scenery.
 It sits at the base of Unicorn Peak as well, which is a challenging hike with not much of a trail.
 We set off to experience both of them with David from Yosemite Family Adventures last time we were in the park.
-It is an amazing hike, but not one that should be taken lightly as it is tough and somewhat technical if you want to get to the actual peaks.
+It was a fantastic hike, but not one that should be taken lightly as it is tough and somewhat technical if you want to get to the actual peak.
 Here is all the information.

 - 8 miles round trip to the summit, 5 miles to Elizabeth Lake

 - 800 feet to Elizabeth Lake, 2,300 to Unicorn Peak